-To achieve improved clinical and financial outcomes under the TCGP arrangement, VBP Contractors must successfully manage patients at the population level, build a network of provider partners consistent with the care management needs of the attributed population and work closely with teams across the continuum to efficiently coordinate care, identify improvement opportunities, and track planned improvements.
+To achieve improved clinical and financial outcomes under the TCGP arrangement, VBP Contractors must successfully manage patients at the population level.
+To complete this task, providers must build a network of provider partners consistent with the care management needs of the attributed population and work closely with teams across the continuum to efficiently coordinate care, identify improvement opportunities, and track planned improvements.
 This provider network would include PCPs, behavioral health providers, specialists, and others necessary to provide the comprehensive level of care needed for the population.